up

 TITLE IX RESOURCES AND REPORTING REQUIREMENT:

-Anyone who has been impacted by gender-based violence, including dating violence, domestic violence, stalking, harassment, and sexual assault deserves access to resources so that they are supported personally and academically.
-The University of Oklahoma is committed to offering resources to those impacted, including: speaking with someone confidentially about your options, medical attention, counseling, reporting, academic support, and safety plans.
-If you would like to speak with someone confidentially, please contact OU Advocates (available 24/7 at 405-615-0013) or another confidential resource (see "Can I make an anonymous report?").
-You may also choose to report gender-based violence and discrimination through other means, including by contacting the Institutional Equity Office (ieo@ou.edu, 405-325-3546) or police (911).
-Because the University of Oklahoma is committed to the safety of you and other students, I, as well as other faculty, Graduate Assistants, and Teaching Assistants, are mandatory reporters.
-This means that we are obligated to report gender-based violence that has been disclosed to us to the Institutional Equity Office.
+The University of Oklahoma faculty are committed to creating a safe learning environment for all members of our community, free from sex-based discrimination, including sexual harassment, domestic and dating violence, sexual assault, and stalking, in accordance with Title IX.
+There are resources available to those impacted, including: speaking with someone confidentially about your options, medical attention, counseling, reporting, academic support, and safety plans.
+If you have (or someone you know has) experienced any form of sex-based discrimination or violence and wish to speak with someone confidentially, please contact OU Advocates (available 24/7 at 405-615-0013) or University Counseling Center (M-F 8 a.m. to 5 p.m. at 405-325-2911).
+Because the University of Oklahoma is committed to the safety of you and other students, and because of our Title IX obligations, I, as well as other faculty, Graduate Assistants, and Teaching Assistants, are mandatory reporters.
+This means that we are obligated to report sex-based violence that has been disclosed to us to the Institutional Equity Office.
+This means that we are obligated to report sex-based violence that has been disclosed to us to the Institutional Equity Office.
 This includes disclosures that occur in: class discussion, writing assignments, discussion boards, emails and during Student/Office Hours.
-For more information, please visit the Institutional Equity Office.
+You may also choose to report directly to the Institutional Equity Office.
+After a report is filed, the Title IX Coordinator will reach out to provide resources, support, and information and the reported information will remain private.
+For more information regarding the University’s Title IX Grievance procedures, reporting, or support measures, please visit Institutional Equity Office at 405-325-3546.

 ADJUSTMENTS FOR PREGNANCY/CHILDBIRTH RELATED ISSUES: